TexasInstruments/simplelink-zstack-examples/README.md

 # SimpleLink Zstack Examples

-This repository contains the Zstack examples for TI devices supported by the SimpleLink Low Power F2 SDK.
+This repository contains the Zstack (Zigbee) examples for TI devices supported by the SimpleLink Low Power F2 SDK.
 To learn which devices are supported by the SDK, refer to the [SDK Device Association section](#sdk-association).